 This week alone, PolitiFact has already given The Donald two Pants on Fire ratings, both stemming from his unfounded, conspiracy-oriented, racist beliefs.

 The first was for a tweet in which the Republican falsely claimed that blacks are responsible for 81% of white homicides.
 Not so.
 Who is to blame for white homicides?
 Well, this is awkward, but it’s white people.

 Of course the perfidy goes deeper than just some inaccurate statistics.
-Trump tweeted those inaccurate statistics one day after a black activist was was shoved, tackled, and punched by voters at a Donald Trump rally in Alabama.
+Trump tweeted those inaccurate statistics one day after a black activist was was shoved, tackled, and punched at a Donald Trump rally in Alabama.

 Watch here if you must:

 The Washington Post had a reporter in the crowd who reported that “one of the men put his hands on Southall’s neck and heard a female onlooker repeatedly shout: ‘Don’t choke him!'”